approvals/ApprovalTests.Swift/README.md

 Approval Tests are an alternative to assertions.
 You will find them useful for testing objects with complex values (such as long strings), lots of properties, or collections of objects.

-ApprovalsTest Swift is compatible with the XCTest testing framework.
+ApprovalTests.Swift is compatible with the XCTest testing framework.

 <!-- toc -->
 ## Contents